-Participation Levels: The degree of positive impact on participant numbers now and reliably projected into the foreseeable future if the project is actioned.
+Participation levels: The degree of positive impact on participant numbers now and reliably projected into the foreseeable future if the project is actioned.
 Sustainability: The degree to which capital and operational costs can be met by considering the whole of life costs.
 Supply vs Demand: The degree to which current demand/needs exceeds current facility or space provision.
 Evidence Base: The degree to which the proposed development is supported by reliable and verifiable research and consultation.
-Gap in Provision: The degree to which the needs are identified, and the proposed development can only be met through additional facility/space provision (i.e. additional facility/space provision is the only option).
+Gap in Provision: The degree to which the needs are identified, and the proposed developm be met through additional facility/space provision (i.e. additional facility/space is the only option).
 Strategic Planning: The degree to which the proposed development aligns with and supports the implementation of National and/or Region wide planning processes, where these exist (e.g. Regional and Territorial Authorities, National Sport Organisations, Ministry of Education, Department of Conservation, other providers and funders processes and plans.)
 Events: The degree to which the proposed development enhances the region's ability to host events, consistent with relevant events policies and strategies.

-Level 2 - High Priority Criteria - While not essential to meet all these criteria, I projects should demonstrate clearly how the ey address the high priority criteria.
+Level 2 - High Priority Criteria - While not essential to meet all of these criteria, projects should demonstrate clearly how they address the high priority criteria.

-Industry Best Practice: The degree to which the proposed development reflects industry best practice including but not limited to multi-use, multi-code, partnership / collaboration, hubbing, cross sector, all-weather.
+Industry Best Practice: The degree to which the proposed development reflects industry best practice including but not limited to multi-use, multi-code, partnership/collaboration, hubbing, cross sector, all-weather.
 Flexibility: The degree to which the proposed development can adapt physically and operationally to reflect changing demands and trends.
 Impact on other facilities: The degree to which the proposed development's use positively impacts and complements (rather than competes with) existing facilities, spaces or sports hubs.
 Activation: The degree to which consideration and subsequent plans are in place for how the facility or space will be activated.
 Capability: The degree to which the partner organisation(s) involved have the capability to deliver, sustain and manage the facility or space.

-Reflective of the local community: The degree to which consideration and subsequent plans are in place to ensure the facility or space (visually and operationally) will reflect the character of the local community and the unique recreational environment of the district.
-Level 3 - Desirable Criteria - Im key drivers for facility or space develo portant factors which should be considered but are not identified as opment.
+Reflective of the local community: The degree to which consideration and subsequent plans are in place to ensure the facility or space (visually and operationally) will reflect the character of the local community and the unique recreational environment of the district. community and the unique recreational environment of the district.

+Level 3 - Desirable Criteria - Important factors which should be considered but are not identified as key drivers for facility or space development.

 Social Interaction: The degree to which consideration and subsequent plans are in place for how the facility or space will foster social interaction.
 Pathways: The degree to which the proposed development enhances the sporting and active recreation pathways in the region as a both an incubator of talent and, where appropriate, a centre of excellence.

-Gaps & Oversupply at a Regional Level
+5 Gaps and Oversupply at a Regional Level